 A dry top snorkel has a special mechanism at the top that is there to prevent water from getting into your snorkel.
 Once submerged the top of the snorkel closes therefore not allowing any water to enter.

 A purge valve at the bottom of the snorkel also allows for any water that may have got in to be quickly expelled back into the ocean.
 This type of snorkel is the most expensive of the three but it is worth the added cost for the hassle free snorkel experience that it offers.

-This is the type of snorkel that we typically recommend to people, but it is worth noting that you cannot freedive with this type of snorkel (due to added buoyancy from the trapped air inside it)
+This is the type of snorkel that I typically recommend to people, but it is worth noting that you cannot freedive with this type of snorkel (due to added buoyancy from the trapped air inside it)

-Some people seem to think of the snorkel fin as a non essential piece of snorkel gear – But those people have probably just never used them before!
+Some people seem to think of the snorkel fin as a non essential piece of snorkeling gear – But those people have probably just never used them before!

-Short Fins vs Long Fins
+Short Fins Vs Long Fins

 Short fins are ideal for travel due to their compact size and are great for snorkeling in calmer waters by the shore.
 Long fins are, well..
 Longer than short fins.

 Their added length makes them heavier than short fins but they provide much better propulsion in the water thus making it a better option in open water and against currents.